-BOATHOUSE - A structure used solely for the protection of boats from the weather and storage of boat supplies and equipment.
+BOATHOUSE - A permanent onshore structure that provides direct water or rail access for a boat to and from the water and used solely for the protection of boats from the weather and storage of boat supplies and equipment.
+[Amended 1-8-2024 by L.L.
+No. 1-2024]